 Youth Offender Parole Workshops

-Under the leadership of ARC Board Member Michael Romano, ARC collaborated with Stanford University's justice advocacy project, under the leadership of board member Mike Romano, ARC members help ease the transition for returning citizens by providing a ride home from prison, meeting them at the gate the moment they walk free.
-During the ride home, members prepare these individuals for their first few days after release, and provide tools and resources to help participants transition back into the community.
+Under the leadership of ARC Board Member Michael Romano, ARC collaborated with Stanford University's Justice Advocacy Project to create the Ride Home Program.
+Through this program, ARC members help ease the transition for individuals returning home from incarceration by providing a ride home from prison, meeting them at the gate the moment they walk free.
+During the ride home, members prepare these individuals for their first few days after release and provide tools and resources to help participants transition back into the community.
 The Ride Home Program is also used to bring incoming residents of ARC's housing program directly from prison to their housing site.